 Obtaining Visa & Other Arrival Information

-After admission to the University of Michigan-Dearborn, the Office of International Affairs will issue a Certificate of Eligibility (Form I-20 or DS-2019).
+After admission to UM-Dearborn, the Office of International Affairs will issue a Certificate of Eligibility (Form I-20 or DS-2019).
 The Certificate of Eligibility, and other documenation, is needed to apply for your F or J nonimmigrant visa.
-The U.S. Department of State visa website: http://ww.travel.state.gov/visa/visa_1750.html
+Learn more on the U.S. Department of State visa website.

 If you are a citizen of a foreign country, in most cases you will need a visa to enter the United States.
 A visa is a permit to seek entry to a country.
 It is not permission to actually enter a country.
 A visa allows you to travel to the United States as far as the port of entry (airport or land border crossing) and ask the immigration officer (Department of Homeland Security - DHS) to allow you to enter the country.
 Only the immigration officer has the authority to permit you to enter the United States.
 (Canadian citizens are not required to have a visa to enter the U.S.)

 - Your passport and I-20 or DS-2019 must remain valid while you are in the United States.

 - Your visa need not remain valid once you have used it to enter the U.S.